 Think common sense is enough to keep you on the right side of the law in Europe?
 Think again.
-Avoiding activities that are illegal at home is a good starting point, but it’s not quite enough.
-Skip the fines and unpleasant encounters with locals by doing your research and getting familiar with these surprising destination-specific laws you’ll want to be mindful of—and more specifically, some actions you’ll want to avoid—while traveling in countries across Europe.
+Avoiding activities that are illegal in your home country is a good starting point, but it’s not quite enough.
+To skip potentially unpleasant encounters with locals (and in many cases, hefty fines from police), here are some destination-specific laws you’ll want to be mindful of—and more specifically, some actions you’ll want to avoid—while traveling in countries across Europe.